-The Tables below summarise these two types of contribution and the current applicable caps and some significant changes which took effect from July 1, 2017 and July 1, 2018.
-The most significant change was the introduction of a cap of $1.6M on the amount of total funds which could be held in retirement income accounts (but not in accumulation accounts), and earn tax exempt income in retirement.
-This is referred to as the Transfer Balance Cap and current projections suggest it will not increase, nor the other annual caps, until 2021.
+The Tables below summarise these two types of contribution and the current applicable caps and some significant changes which took effect from July 1, 2017.
+The most significant change was the introduction of a cap of $1.6M on the amount of total funds which could be held in retirement income accounts (but not in accumulation accounts) and earn tax exempt income in retirement.
+This is referred to as the Transfer Balance Cap and it will increase to $1.7M on July 1, 2021, and to $1.9M on 1 July, 2023.

-We recommended that you seek professional advice if you believe any changes may affect your position significantly - the Government has again added significant additional complexity to superannuation and expatriates are particularly affected because the markedly reduced non-concessional cap levels limit the ability to transfer offshore pensions into superannuation.
+We recommend that you seek prior professional advice if you believe any changes may affect your position significantly - the Government has again added significant additional complexity to superannuation and expatriates are particularly affected because the markedly reduced non-concessional cap levels limit the ability to transfer offshore pensions into superannuation.
 Better, longer term planning is now an absolute requirement - particularly for long term expats returning to Australia with substantial overseas pension balances.

 1. Concessional Contributions - In Summary

 - Superannuation Guarantee contributions

 - Salary sacrifice contributions and

 - Contributions made by the self-employed if they meet deductibility rules, and